mekrav/AEX_TestTask/README.md

   Get request.
 Get cast of movie by it's id.

 ## P.S.
-At first sight, required application seems to be simple and If I wos more experienced it would be simple for me too.
+At first sight, required application seems to be simple and If I was more experienced it would be simple for me too.
 So I'd be grateful if you recommend me good materials or courses on React and deployment process.

 ## Contacts